 What is musical form?

 All songs, from popular to classical, are made up of parts.
 “Part” is a technical term, which means a clearly identifiable section of music.
 I’m sure you’re intimately familiar with what a chorus is, as well as a verse.
-You may even be able to identify what a bridge is.
+You probably also know what a bridge is.
 These three are the different kinds of parts that make up the most common musical form of all (in the Western part of the world, anyway).

 Verse | Chorus | Verse | Chorus | Bridge | Chorus